Reducing Patient No-Show Rates: A Comprehensive Guide

 Patients are now able to confirm or cancel their appointments with ease and confidence.
 “Just walk into any waiting room.
 Everyone is on their phones, texting,” said Marty Martin, Director of Clinical Informatics.
 “With WELL, we are meeting them where they already are.”

-For more information on reducing no-shows, connect with a Communication Specialist
+For more information on the no-show policy and reducing no-shows, connect with a Communication Specialist